ShadowCommander/Project-Condor/README.md

 The `org` is either the name of the organization or `null`.
 If `org` is `null` the app searches the current repo for the project.

 The `project` is the project number in the url.
+If `project` is `null` the app chooses the first open project.

 The `inbox` is the name of the column that the app will put any new issues that are created.
 If `inbox` is `null` cards are not created for new issues.